PM Skerrit denies he is being investigated by US; bashes opposition

 In his article, which spread through social media like a wildfire, Rijock alleged that reliable sources have confirmed that Skerrit was under investigation in the matter by an agency of the United States.
 He did not name the agency.

 “The investigation is said to be into Skerrit’s actions, in facilitating the delivery of a diplomatic passport to a known international sanctions violator, Monfared, who was a part of a massive $400m Iran oil-for-gold sanctions evasion operation, involving his alleged partners, Babak Zanjani, and Reza Zarrab; Zarrab is awaiting trial in US District Court in New York,” Rijock wrote.
-“Whether Skerrit will be later be named as a co-conspirator in the Iran sanctions case cannot be determined at this time, but considering the zeal with which the United States Department of Justice is conducting that case, and given the amount of money the Zarrab organization earned, for selling Iranian oil, in violation of international, and American, sanctions, he could face a very, very long prison sentence.
+“Whether Skerrit will later be named as a co-conspirator in the Iran sanctions case cannot be determined at this time, but considering the zeal with which the United States Department of Justice is conducting that case, and given the amount of money the Zarrab organization earned, for selling Iranian oil, in violation of international, and American sanctions, he could face a very, very long prison sentence.
 Obviously, Skerrit failed to conduct his own due diligence, or he would have learned that Monfared was operating in very dangerous waters, against the worlds (sic) most powerful adversary.”

-But in his address Skerrit trashed the allegations, describing them as “a carefully crafted smear job which pieces together snippets of truths to create a completely false story. ”
+But in his address, Skerrit trashed the allegations, describing them as “a carefully crafted smear job which pieces together snippets of truths to create a completely false story. ”

 “How one can sit and create a link between the regular issuance of a diplomatic passport to an alleged violation of international sanctions is certainly incredible to behold,” he stated.